lifeparticle/Ruby-Cheatsheet/README.md

 # output
 I am inside give_me_data method
-I am back in give_me_data method nil # because puts returns nil
+I am back in give_me_data method nil # because puts return nil
 ```

 Blocks VS Procs VS Lambdas
 ============

-All of them are used for executing single line or multiline codes
+All of them are used for executing a single line or multiline code.

 | Name | Object | Example | Object type | When to use |
 |---|---|---|---|---|